3 questions to learn if your baby's gut is healthy.

-Pour 1 sachet of Evivo powder into the included mixing bowl.
+Pour 1 sachet of Evivo powder into a small bowl.

-Add 3-5 ml of breast milk to the powder and mix well.
+Add 3-5 ml* of breast milk or formula to the powder and mix well.

-Feed to baby using enclosed syringe.
-Do not add to bottle.
+Feed baby using a feeding syringe.
 Use immediately once mixed.
 Do not store for later use.

-One sachet per day is all baby needs.
+One packet per day is all baby needs.

-It's important to wash your Evivo mixing bowl and dropper-feeding syringe with hot, soapy water after each use.
-Oh and don’t forget to remove the syringe plunger from the barrel before cleaning and make sure to let them dry separately
+It’s important to wash your Evivo mixing bowl and feeding syringe with hot, soapy water before first use and after each feeding.
+And don’t forget to remove the syringe plunger from the barrel before cleaning and make sure to let them dry separately.